arunsivaramanneo/GPU-Viewer/README.md

 ## IMPORTANT

-1. Requires Python to run this Application, works only on linux Operating system
+1. Requires Python3 to run this Application, works only on linux Operating system
 2. For Vulkan Tab to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
 3. For OpenCL Tab to work, install clinfo along with OpenCL drivers for your respective GPU's